3 January 2020

 However, we are now discovering that a key component to food allergies is the nervous system, as well as the immune system.
 It is the cells in epithelial tissues that first detect allergies.
 FASI aims to leverage these insights together with our understanding of the underlying biological basis of food allergy, to transform advances in diagnosis, prevention, and treatment, which is really exciting.

-For more information, you can see the animation we built for FASI at the link below (be sure to select the banner!)
+For more information, you can see the animation we built for FASI at the link below:

 Happy New Year!